Review of Mini Micro Classic Scooter with T Bar

 A Very Smooth Ride

-The wheels on the front are 120 mm which are slight bigger than a standard scooter wheel size of 100mm.
+The wheels on the front are 120 mm which are slightly bigger than a standard scooter wheel size of 100mm.
 Bigger wheels offer a smoother ride along the pavements as they go over bumps and cracks more quickly and easily.

 They are also easier for young children to control.

 Another feature that really impressed me was how lightweight the scooter is.
-It's only 3.5 pounds and easy for me to pick up and carry.
+It's only 3.5 pounds (1.5kg) and easy for me to pick up and carry.
 It's also really easy for my son to pick up too.
 This is great when they first learn to scoot as they will pick up the scooter to move it.
-This is part of the learning process and as my son got used to the scooter, he quickly learn to lean to turn the scooter left and right as described below.
+This is part of the learning process and as my son got used to the scooter, he quickly learned to lean to turn the scooter left and right as described below.

 Lean to Steer Mechanism

 The scooter has a lean to steer mechanism.
 This means that the child leans left to go left and right to go right.
 They don't use the handlebar to steer the scooter as with other scooters.
 This has been great for my younger son.
 The only thing I would say is if your child already has experience with a scooter that is controlled by the handlebar, (ie you move the handlebar to go left or right rather than lean) it may take them a while to learn how to use the lean and steer mechanism.
 My older son found it difficult to adapt to this scooter whereas my younger son, who'd never used a scooter before, found the lean and steer mechanism easier to operate.